j19sch/frogsconf/pages/event-format.md

 FroGs conf is organized as an unconference, a conference format that follows the [Open Space Technology](http://en.wikipedia.org/wiki/Open_Space_Technology#Guiding_principles_and_one_law).
 The idea of an unconference is to learn from and share with each other.
 It’s a way to build a conference around those meaningful interactions you have during the breaks at a normal conference.

 In this format, __attendees are also session contributors__.
 Anyone who wants to initiate a topic can claim a time slot in the conference schedule.
 Once you are at the conference, the __organizers' job is mostly over__.
-They have provided a space and the tools for the event, after this, it’s __up to you as a participant to make it a great event__.
+They have provided a space and the tools for the event.
+After this, it’s __up to you as a participant to make it a great event__.

-We use the open space principles to organise our event.
-At the beginning of the conference we will go over the principles and rules to make sure everybody knows how the conference is run.
+At the beginning of the conference, we will go over the open space principles and rules to make sure everybody knows how the conference is run.

-## Virtual Edition

-Due to the uncertain circumstances in organizing a conference we have decided to not do a physical edition and do a virtual one instead.

-Our team members - and perhaps you too - have in the past months organized and experienced very successful editions of virtual open space conferences.
-So we are confident we will be able to deliver a great event together with you.

 We expect to use [Zoom](https://zoom.us/) and [Miro](https://miro.com/) as our main conference tools.
 We use [Slack](http://slack.com/) for pre-, side- and post conference discussions.
 You will be invited to our Slack channel before the conference.